Iamthelaw/notes/✅ code-complete.md

     - Include legal notices in the block comment
     - Give the file a name related to its contents
 - The Book Paradigm for Program Documentation.
 In the Book Paradigm, code and its documentation are organized into several components similar to the components of a book to help programmers get a high-level view of the program.

-### 32.6 IEEE Standards

-IEEE standards are developed by groups composed of practitioners and academicians who are expert in a particular area.

 ## Chapter 33 Personal Character